 We welcome enquiries from potential applicants, so please contact the University’s Admissions Office if you want to know more about our programmes or have an admissions enquiry.
 Our chief concern is that you should find the degree which will help you achieve your potential.
-The Admissions Team for Art History would be happy to answer any questions you may have:

 Terms and conditions for prospective students